Going on a day trip

 UK-based holidays are an excellent option if a holiday abroad is too expensive or impractical.
 They are a particularly good option if flight or train travel isn’t suitable.

 There’s a broad range of adapted and accessible holiday homes around the UK, so it should be possible for you to find a suitable holiday cottage in most regions.
-Use Google or other search engines to look for ‘accessible holidays’ or ‘disabled access holidays’ and explore your options.
+Search online for ‘accessible holidays’ or ‘disabled access holidays’ and explore your options.

 If you choose to stay in a hotel, most will have accessible rooms on the ground floor that can be booked in advance.
 However, always check that the facilities are suitable beforehand and find out if you need to bring extra items to make the stay as comfortable as possible.